Nominated for an Award is Rewarding

 Flying from the ground on up has been a persistent dream of mine, and I wonder if I was some sort of bird in a previous life.

 Don’t laugh.
-I believe in reincarnation and there is something about the company of birds I really like.
+I believe in Reincarnation and there is something about the company of birds I really like.
 Whenever I saw a bird, I felt it was a good omen.

 My Memorial Day recall — Third of June